 Curriculum

 The applied physics curriculum is designed to provide students with an optimal mix of theoretical and applied coursework.
 There is a significant overlap with the traditional Physics Bachelor of Science degree program.
 Traditional courses are supplemented by extensive laboratory coursework in the second year to prepare students for the internships in industry.
 Applied physics students are encouraged to use elective courses to pursue specialized topics in the junior and senior years.
-The two summer internships will culminate in a senior thesis prepared during the senior year.
+The curriculum culminates in a summer internship and a thesis prepared during the senior year.

 Year